MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Welcome_to_Microsoft_Teams.md

 I'm new to Office 365 and Microsoft Teams - help me get started

-I'm already using Skype for Business Online, and some of my people are using Microsoft Teams
+We're already using Skype for Business Online, and some people in my organization are using Microsoft Teams

-I'm using Skype for Business Online, and I've been told we're upgrading to Microsoft Teams soon
+We're using Skype for Business Online, and I've been told we're upgrading to Microsoft Teams soon

 I need help managing or troubleshooting Microsoft Teams for my organization